 Seek information about your prognosis and possible outcomes.

 Assess your concerns realistically and consider alternate options.

 Speak with a buddy or a psychologist.

 Stress and strain can have a variety of physical effects, including increased muscular tension and persistent tightness.

 This can manifest as eye, jaw, neck, shoulder, lower back, and stomach strain.

 Prolonged muscle tension can cause headaches, migraines, backaches, muscular spasms, and damage.

-Learn to recognise the signals of tension in your body to help minimise stress and physical strain.
+Learn to recognize the signals of tension in your body to help minimize stress and physical strain.

 Stop and consider how your muscles feel on a regular basis.